 The capital goods industry is forecast to have a global turnover of US$ 115.17 billion by 2025, up from US$ 92.00 billion in 2019.

 India exports engineering goods primarily to the United States and Europe, which account for more than 60% of total exports.
 Engineering exports totaled $75.90 billion in FY20 and will total $39.90 billion in FY21 (between April 2020 and October 2020).
 In FY20, the electrical equipment industry’s index of industrial production (IIP) was 105.5.

-The engineering sector in India is attractive to foreign investors since it has a competitive advantage in terms of technology, manufacturing costs, and innovation.
+The Indian engineering industry is attractive to foreign investors since it has a competitive advantage in terms of technology, manufacturing costs, and innovation.
 Several foreign players have invested in India due to the aforementioned factors, on top of the favorable regulatory environment and growth in the manufacturing sector.

 In 2019, the United Nations Conference on Trade and Development (UNCTAD) reported that India was one of the top ten recipients of Foreign Direct Investment (FDI) in 2019, attracting US$ 49 billion in inflows, a 16 percent increase over the previous year, driving FDI growth in South Asia.

 According to data released by the Department for Promotion of Industry and Internal Trade, FDI inflows into miscellaneous mechanical and engineering sectors totaled US$ 3,650.78 million between April 2000 and September 2020.
 (DPIIT).

 There have been numerous major investments and developments in the Indian engineering and design sector in recent years: